Master's Thesis (KTA)

 Description of exams and course work

-- the description of the scientific results of the work
+- the classification and discussion of the results within the scope of the subject area.

 A repetition of the Master´s thesis is possible according to the relevant regulations of the FPSO.